dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 # Desktop Ivy Bridge

 * Supported version: 0.5.9
-* Note that Ivy Bridge is only supported up-to macOS 10.15, Catalina.
+* Note that Ivy Bridge's iGPU is only supported up-to macOS 10.15, Catalina.
 Hacks for running later versions will not be covered

 ## Starting Point